Hadar933/AdaptiveSpectrumLayer/README.md

 The project is organized into several directories, each with a specific purpose:
 - **ML**
   Implements core machine learning functionality using PyTorch.
 This includes:
-  - Loss functions.
+  - Preprocessed data from our flapping wing system.
+  - A **Zoo** subdirectory with neural network implementations, including the Adaptive Spectrum Layer (ASL) and other architectures.
   - Dataset handling.
   - Normalization and training utilities (e.g., fit, predict, evaluate).
-  - A **Zoo** subdirectory with neural network implementations, including the Adaptive Spectrum Layer (ASL) and other architectures.

 - **Camera**
   Handles raw image data and camera calibration.
 It includes scripts for: